 Does A Texting Ticket Go On Your Record

 If you are convicted of distracted driving then you may get 3 demerit points that are added to your driver record.
 A novice driver does not get demerit points for distracted driving, however, their license is suspended.
 In case a novice driver breaks the distracted driving law and injures others then they may face charges.
-Under Highway Traffic Act they may get charges for careless driving and under Criminal Code of Canada, they may get charge you for dangerous driving.
+Under Highway Traffic Act they may get charges for careless driving and under the Criminal Code of Canada, they may get charged for dangerous driving.

 When a novice driver gets such a conviction then their driving license is suspended for 30 days for the first offense.
-A second offense may suspend their driver license for 90 days.
-The third offense may suspend the license and eliminate from the GLS (Graduated Licensing System).
+A second offense may suspend their driver’s license for 90 days.
+The third offense may suspend the license and eliminate it from the GLS (Graduated Licensing System).
 An at-fault collision due to distracted driving may have a drastic effect on your record.

 What Is The Fine For Texting While Driving In Ontario?